DougBaughman/ldb.solr/README.md

 # ldb.solr
-Experimenting with JPA interceptors as a means of sync'ing RDMS and SOLR
+JPA interceptors as a means of sync'ing RDMS and SOLR